NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Graveknight) Eager for Battle.md

 When the graveknight rolls initiative, they roll twice and take the better result.
-They're [[Conditions/Quickened|Quickened]] during their first round after rolling initiative and can use this extra action to Step, Stride, or Strike.
+They're [[Quickened|Quickened]] during their first round after rolling initiative and can use this extra action to Step, Stride, or Strike.

 *Source: Pathfinder Book of the Dead*
 *OGL*